The Dancing Water, the Singing Apple, and the Speaking Bird: Romania

 Professor Moses Gaster collected and published a Romani tale from Romania, titled Ăl Rakle Summakune ("The Golden Children").
 In this tale, the prince is looking for a wife, and sees three sisters on his father's courtyard.
 The youngest promises to give birth to "two golden children, with silver teeth and golden hair, and two apples in their hands all golden".
 The sisters beg the midwife to substitute the twins, a boy and a girl, for puppies and throw them in the water.
 Years later, the midwife sends them for the "Snake's crown", the fairy maiden Ileana Simziana, the Talking Bird and the Singing Tree.
 The collector noted that the fairy maiden Ileana was the one to rescue the Brother, instead of the Sister.
+Authors Walther Aichele and Martin Block reprinted it as Die beiden neidischen Schwestern ("The Two Jealous Sisters").

 In an Istro-Romanian tale collected by linguist Gustav Weigand and translated as Feciorii cu parul-de-aur ("The Golden-Haired Children"), three women talk just under the emperor's window: the first promises to bear him a son with golden head, the second a son with golden chest and the last to a pair of golden-haired twin boys.
 The emperor chooses the third woman as his wife and they marry.
 Later, when the emperor is away at war, the empress gives birth to her promised twins, but her mother-in-law takes the children and throws them in the water in a crate, placing two snakes in their cradle.
 The twin boys are saved from the river by a miller.
 As for the empress, after her husband returns from the war and sees the snakes, she escapes to the village and lives by herself.
 Years later, the twins decide to leave their adoptive father's home and go to the village, where, unknowingly, they take shelter with their mother.